 What is Eosinophilic Esophagitis (EoE)?

 EoE affects people of all ages.
 Both males and females get EoE, but it is more common in males.
-People with EoE commonly have other allergic conditions such as rhinitis (runny nose), asthma, and/or eczema (skin rashes).
+People with EoE commonly have other allergic conditions such as rhinitis (runny nose), asthma and / or eczema (skin rashes).

-Eosinophilic Esophagitis Causes
+Causes of Eosinophilic Esophagitis

 The exact cause of EoE is not known.
 EoE symptoms are typically caused by an immune response to food.
 People with a personal or family history of allergic conditions may be at higher risk of having EoE.